appfoundry/ios-guidelines/README.md

 ```

 ##DRYFramework
-If you notice code that is reusable for other projects internal or in open sources projects by people outside of iDA-MediaFoundry you should add this to the iDA-MediaFoundry Framework code.
+If you notice code that is reusable for other projects internal or in open sources projects by people outside of AppFoundry you should add this to the AppFoundry Framework code.

 All Framework code **always** has the **prefix DRY** so Classnames, type names, protocol names,… always start with DRY.
 Normal coding conventions still apply, so for example, **methods** will begin with **dry is stead of DRY**.